Skip to content

 CI Lanes

 The ci-linux-release and ci-windows-release lanes run automatically via GitHub Actions (.github/workflows/ci.yml).
-They check out CRUMBS and bread-crumbs-contracts as sibling directories and configure with ANOLIS_PROVIDER_BREAD_ENABLE_HARDWARE=OFF.
+They check out CRUMBS and bread-crumbs-contracts as sibling directories and exercise the provider against a mock:// bus (no I2C hardware).

 Notes